Cairnarvon/goldbug/doc/cipher.rst

       +---+---+---+---+---+---+---+---+---+---+---+---+

-   The corresponding key and plaintext characters are then looked up in a :class:`TabulaRecta`, yielding a ciphertext character.
+   The corresponding key and plaintext characters are then looked up in a :class:`goldbug.util.TabulaRecta`, yielding a ciphertext character.

    :param key: a string, all of whose characters must be present in the
                alphabet.